isomerpages/judiciary-jdrn/index.md

       description: will be held on 22 & 23 May 2023 in New York City
       url: /second-meeting-of-the-jdrn/permalink
   - infobar:
+      title: Apply to Join the JDRN as a Member or an Observer
+      button: Click here
+      url: /join-us/asmember
+  - infobar:
       title: Mission of the JDRN
       description: Promoting the early, amicable resolution of cases through judge-led case management and Court ADR modalities